loginom/admin-guide-l10n/data-en/integrator/setup.md

 **IIS** block:

-* **Site** is a name of the existing IIS site on which Loginom Integrator will be deployed.
+* **Site** is a name of the existing IIS site in which Loginom Integrator will be deployed.
 * **IP**, **Port** — binding parameters of the IIS site.
 * **Application** — web application name.
 * **Application pool** — name of the application pool supporting Loginom Integrator.
 If the pool does not exist, it will be created.